Oceanside, California: Geography

 According to the United States Census Bureau, the city has a total area of 42.2 sqmi, of which 41.2 sqmi is land and 0.9 sqmi, comprising 2.23%, is water.

 Traveling north on Interstate 5, Oceanside is the last city before Orange County.
-As the crow flies, it is roughly the same distance from Aliso Viejo as it is to downtown San Diego.
+It is roughly the same distance from Aliso Viejo as it is to downtown San Diego.

 Together with Carlsbad and Vista, it forms a tri-city area.

 Climate

 Oceanside experiences a mild semi-arid climate (Köppen climate classification: BSk) that is significantly tempered by maritime winds and the cool currents off the shoreline.
 The average high temperatures range from 64 to 77 F, while the average low temperatures range from 45 to 64 F.

 Coastal erosion

 Beaches in Oceanside are subject to coastal erosion that in some places left only a small strip of sand between the ocean and main road.
 In 2025 efforts were made with the RE:BEACH program to add sand to the beach in a process known as beach nourishment.